Merman: Folklore elsewhere

 In Finnish mythology, a vetehinen, a type of neck, is sometimes portrayed as a magical, powerful, bearded man with the tail of a fish.
 He can cure illnesses, lift curses and brew potions, but he can also cause unintended harm by becoming too curious about human life.

 In the Inuit folklore of Greenland and northern Canada, the Auvekoejak is a furry merman.

 In an Italian folktale with medieval roots, Cola Pesce (Nicholas Fish) was a human boy until his mother cursed him to become part fish.
 As a merman, he occasionally assisted fishermen, but was summoned by a king who ordered him to explore the seabed and bring back items.
 Cola Pesce reluctantly went on the king's errands, only to disappear.

 The boto (river dolphins) of the Amazon River regions of northern Brazil, is described according to local lore as taking the form of a human or merman, also known as encantado ("enchanted one" in Portuguese) and with the habit of seducing human women and impregnating them.

 In the folklore of the Dogon of Mali, ancestral spirits called Nommo had humanoid upper torsos, legs and feet, and a fish-like lower torso and tail.

-In Japan The Kaijin (海人, literally meaning "Sea Man") is an alleged sea monster, mentioned in books of the Edo period.

-The kaijin is described as being humanoid in appearance, with chin hair and eyebrows, and webbed skin between the fingers and toes.
-He also had a skin flap around the waist similar to a hakama, and could only live for a few days on land.
-When given food or drinks he would not consume them, nor would he talk to any human who interacted with him.
-According to some, the kaijin was actually a misidentified sea lion or seal.